jgregmac/Start-FTLDrive/README.md

 This is intended to be an evloving utility.
 In the future, I intend to add more refinements and features:

+1. Common functions that will be added to the module's script block, possibly used to simplify output.
-1. Verbose logging options
+2. Verbose logging options
-2. More flexible logging options, including custom log names/suffixes and output options (CliXMP, JSON, others?)
+3. More flexible logging options, including custom log names/suffixes and output options (CliXML, Excel, others?)

 New search modules need to adhere to the following standards: